tobiaslotz/lequa2024/README.md

+## LeQua2024 Competition

-# Utilities for Working with the LeQua2024 Dataset
+Repository that contains utilities and models for the LeQua2024 competition.